 Q: How do I get there?

 A: We will pick you up in Ulgueira (the closest village near us), the Sunday before the PDC starts.
 Students receive an email a few weeks before the course starts with details on how to get to Ulgueira, the scheduled pick-up time, and other important information.

-A: This is our recommended packing list: working clothes/shoes, camping gear (tent/sleeping bag/sleeping mat), toiletries, eco-friendly soap, a hat, towel, swim gear, warm clothes (seriously, trust us, it gets cold!), a rain jacket, and a head torch.
+A: This is our recommended packing list: a notebook and pen, working clothes/shoes, camping gear (tent/sleeping bag/sleeping mat), toiletries, eco-friendly soap, a hat, towel, swim gear, warm clothes (seriously, trust us, it gets cold!), a rain jacket, and a head torch.
 We have a few tents and mats to rent - you can select when registering.